Annual charge for garden waste

 No, you can join the garden waste collection subscription at any time in the year.
 The £42 charge does not reduce if you join after the subscription services begins on 6 April 2020, so we recommend that you subscribe as close to this date as you can.

 I use sacks rather than a wheeled bin; can I still subscribe to the service?

 Yes, properties that use sacks instead of a wheeled bin are still able to subscribe to have their garden waste collected.
 Instead of one bin sticker, a set of 100 labels will be sent to you when you sign up to attach to your garden waste sacks.
-The crews will only pick up sacks that have a label on them and once these stickers have run out, residents are able to purchase a further supply of labels.
+Once these stickers have run out, residents are able to purchase a further supply of labels.
 100 stickers equates to the equivalent of two sacks of garden waste each week between 6 April 2020 and 31 March 2021.

 You will need to book in the collection in the normal way by requesting an ad-hoc collection using our online form.

 Can I subscribe for more than one bin or set of sack labels?

 The subscription fee of £42 is per bin or per 100 sack labels.
 If you wish, you can subscribe to have more than one bin or additional sack labels at an additional cost.

 How will you know I have joined the garden waste service?

 All homes that sign up will receive a permit label to stick on your garden waste bin or labels for your sacks, and all subscribed properties will be added to our collection round lists.
 These will be a different colour each year.

 Please note that due to Covid-19 some residents may find they have not yet recieved their stickers for their garden waste bins or sacks due to postage delays.
 Our supplier is working continuously to get these posted as soon as possible.Veolia are aware which properties have subscribed to the service due to their on board technology.
 Please present your bins as normal on your scheduled collection day.